AP 101 |

 1 |

-This class is a “block” class designed for education majors in their senior year.
+This class is a “block” class designed for education concentrations in their senior year.
 This class provides an opportunity for teachers to focus on inculcating God’s word into every subject.
 Students are reminded that “Bible” is not to be a separate class in the curriculum of a Christian school, but that it should be included in every class.
 This course places an emphasis on teachers learning how to put God and the Bible at the center of their individual lives.
 As a result, God and the Bible can properly fill every area of the teacher’s life and instruction.
 Prerequisite: 96 credits earned; Corequisite: ED 430, ED 441, and ED 451

 |